samuell-k/samuell-k/README.md

 I'm a results-driven **Full Stack Developer** and **AI Practitioner** with hands-on experience in software development, IT leadership, and AI-augmented professional work.
 I build scalable web applications using the **MERN** and **PERN** stacks, lead technical teams, and apply AI tools to boost productivity and decision-making.

 I'm also passionate about **training others** — simplifying complex technical and AI concepts for professionals, entrepreneurs, and non-technical audiences.
-Fluent in English and Kinyarwanda 🇷🇼.
+Fluent in English.

 - Currently sharpening my skills in **React, Bootstrap, and AI development techniques**
 - Completed the **ALX Africa AI Career Essentials Certificate**